 The Peach Pit.
 Steve pulls into the parking alley and runs into Brandon.
 He asks him what happened between him and Lily last night, and Brandon says it was all a blur and mercifully leaves it at that.
 Inside, Nat is stubbornly working the breakfast rush, and Willie the Cook orders Brandon and Steve to get him out of there so he can prepare himself for his nuptials.
 Brandon forcibly drags Nat into the back room, kicking and screaming...and I don't know if we're supposed to take this to mean that he has cold feet or just can't tear himself away from greasy diner food.

 Wedding venue.
-Kelly is giving Lily the stink-eye from across the room when Valerie sashays over and says, "Joan's daughter is pretty striking, huh?"
+Kelly is shooting Lily the stink-eye from across the room when Valerie sashays over and says, "Joan's daughter is pretty striking, huh?"
 Kelly agrees she's very lovely, and Valerie gleefully adds that she and Brandon seem to have really hit it off, and - oh yeah! - he didn't come last night 'cause they were probably doinking until dawn.
-Kelly snorts at Valerie in derision and stalks off.
+Kelly snorts derisively at Valerie and stalks off.

 Donna's setting up the video camera on a tripod when David comes over and tells her he got a call from MZA informing him he's been officially dumped.
 She tells him she got the same call, then cocks her head sympathetically and says she knows how much it meant to him.
 Nat and Joan arrive, and the ceremony promptly begins.
 Suddenly, Joan gasps loudly and shrieks, "My water just broke!" and everyone's like, "Ack!" and helps rush her to the nearest hospital.